Answers to Frequently Asked Questions

 ...cancel my student insurance coverage?
 Can I opt out of the Plan?

-Students with equal or better health insurance coverage may apply for a waiver of the Student Insurance Fee for Fall 2013.
+Students with equal or better health insurance coverage may apply for a waiver of the Student Insurance Fee.
 We urge that this action be considered only after careful study of the Plan benefits and consultation with the Student Insurance Office staff.
 Students must complete an Insurance Waiver Form and provide evidence of personal health insurance coverage (e.g., a copy of an insurance identification card and outline of coverage.

 To be considered for a waiver, your other coverage must meet the following requirements: